rimomcosta/Transformers-for-absolute-dummies/README.md

 **What sets this apart:**

 - **Hand-calculable examples** - Uses tiny numbers (6 dimensions instead of 12,288) so you can verify EVERY calculation by hand
-- **Accessible to everyone** - Explains concepts for both 10-year-olds AND experienced ML engineers
+- **Accessible to everyone** - Explains concepts for both teens AND experienced ML engineers
 - **Complete coverage** - From tokenization to training to production ChatGPT (including RLHF)
 - **No magic boxes** - Every formula explained, every design choice justified
 - **Visual learning** - Analogies, examples, and intuitive explanations throughout